rcrane/flask_example/README.md

-This is a little toy example for running the Python web server in a docker container on a linux host.
+This is a little toy example for running the Python web server Flask in a docker container on a linux host.

 Requirements: Docker